Jewelry Appraisers in Maryland

 The Appraisers below are arranged in order of the the number of customer reviews they have received.

 Rockville, MD, USA

 The appraiser who comes to you.
-Yantz Bradbury Associates is an independent jewelry and watch appraisal service headed by Sherlene Y. Bradbury, a GIA Graduate Gemologist-in-Residence and senior member of the National Association of Jewelry Appraisers with retail and appraisal experience dating back to 1979.
+Yantz Bradbury Associates is an independent jewelry and watch appraisal service headed by Sherlene Y. Bradbury, a GIA Graduate Gemologist-in-Residence and a Certified Master Appraiser with the National Association of Jewelry Appraisers with retail and appraisal experience dating back to 1979.
 After acquiring sales experience in antique, estate and fine modern jewelry, she retired from retail and along with her husband and fellow Graduate Gemologist, Robbie Bradbury, they opened their Maryland appraisal service in 2003.
-Today, she brings an extensive... [more]
+Today, she brings an extensive... [more info, fees, reviews etc]

 Types of Jewelry Appraisals

 Only those specifically referred to on this page are described here

 Further types will be mentioned on the Appraisers' profile pages as there are several other types of appraisal reports, each with its own particular wording, purpose, objectives and resulting values.
 For an expanded list of valuation types, go to the Appraisal Definitions page.